Sye (2005 film): Production

+Soundtrack

+The soundtrack was composed by Gurukiran collaborating with both Sudeep and P. A. Arun Prasad for the second time after Chandu (2002).
+The soundtrack was released by Anand audio.

 Reception

 A critic from Sify opined that "This film has all commercial ingredients like dance, action, songs and sentiments.
 Sudeep has done his part convincingly along with Pashupathi, as inspector Musale, has performed well".
-Critic R. G. Vijayasarathy said that "Despite having talented artists like Sudeep, Pashupathi and many proven artists, Arun Prasad makes a mess of his job.
+Film critic R. G. Vijayasarathy of IANS said that "Despite having talented artists like Sudeep, Pashupathi and many proven artists, Arun Prasad makes a mess of his job.
 He has also failed to extract the best work from technicians also".